 Toivoisin että asuisin kuussa ("I wish I would live on the Moon") is a poetry performance with live electronic music and surround sound design with audience participation.

 The poems, performed by Kaisa Osola, are by a Finnish children's author Marjatta Kurenniemi (1918−2004).
 The music and sounds, created and performed by me, salute Marjatta's son Erkki Kurenniemi (1941−2017), one of the pioneers of electronic music in Finland.
 Lighting design is made by Ina Niemelä.

 The show premiered on 13th May 2018 at a children's literary art festival Lumotut sanat in Oulu, Finland.
-It was performed at Our Festival (Meidän festivaali) in Järvenpää/Tuusula on 27th July 2018, and will be visiting cultural centres during the coming autumn.
+It has since been performed at Our Festival (Meidän festivaali) in Järvenpää/Tuusula in July, Vernissa cultural centre in Vantaa in October, and Lumo cultural centre in Vantaa in November 2018.

 Toivoisin että asuisin kuussa is a part of the 100th anniversary celebrations of Marjatta Kurenniemi.
 The celebrations are coordinated by Vattumadon talo association, who are also behind the initial idea of the performance.
 A big thanks to them, and also to the Finnish Cultural Foundation who have supported the project with a grant.

 The performance is built around twelve poems.
 I've created the music by live looping a couple of software synthesizers, a glockenspiel and some simple beatboxing.
 Theremin is also used for both musical melodies and effects.
 To give some "space" feeling I use a small ham radio transceiver to send morse code (translated from one of Erkki Kurenniemi's transcripted voice diaries) with very low power to another radio.
 I tune the signal with the VFO and mix the nicely modulated beeps with the music.